-Last Wednesday, Cart decided on a whim to join his friend who was already vacationing there, to head to Napoli for a short getaway.
-I adore Napoli.
+Recently, Cart decided on a whim to join his friend who was already vacationing there, in Napoli for a short getaway.
+I’ve always adore Napoli.
 Despite it’s issues, I find it a very charming and enchanting city.

-So, on Wednesday, so we hastily packed our bags and got ready for our roadtrip.
-It takes roughly about two hours drive from Rome to Pozzuoli – a town in Napoli.
+So, on Wednesday, so we hastily packed our bags and got ready for our road-trip.
+It took roughly about two hours drive from Rome to Pozzuoli which is a town in Napoli.
 And for those who are curious, the toll costs about 13.90 euro in total.

-It was dark, and while we had candle light, we could hardly see anything – not even the menu!
-So I had to improvise and use my phone flashlight feature to illuminate what I was eating … haha!
+It was dark, and while we had candles, we could hardly see anything – not even the menu!
+So we had to improvise and use my phone flash-light feature to illuminate what I was eating.

 This is my wonderful l’insalata di polpo.
 Boiled octopus sprinkled with olive oil and some herbs.
 Deceptively simple but really delicious!

-Unfortunately, my appetizer was so filling, I could hardly touch my main course.
+Unfortunately, my appetizer alone was so filling, I could hardly touch my main course.
 I ordered pizza as it’s something to has to be eaten in Naples.

-I could only eat 1/8 of it before asking for a doggie bag.
-It was good, but it wasn’t as heavenly as the one that I had Pizzeria Trianon though.
+I could only managed to eat 1/8 of it before asking for a doggie bag.

 I saw people walking in and out casually.
-People with babies, walking their dogs … etc. When the light turns red, there will be a person blocking the entrance when the train is about to pass by.
+People with babies, walking their dogs … etc. When the light turned red, there was be a person blocking the entrance when the train was about to pass by.
 I guess this is interesting for me because of the barriers that are made for the SMRT.

 We got our ferry tickets at one of the vendors called Gestur.
-It’s always a good check the timetable so that you could plan your trip or be left stranded on the island :p
+It’s always a good check the timetable so that you could plan your trip or risk to be left stranded on the island.

 It costs about 7 euro one way by ferry.

 Something which I found interesting about the ferries is that you could bring your own transportation on board.
-I saw mainly cars and vans … This makes me really want to get a better sccooter so that I could do a road-trip on a two wheeler.
+I saw mainly cars and vans and this makes me really want to get a better scooter so that I could do a road-trip on a two wheeler.

 It’s a dream for me to do a road-trip around Italy.
 Imagine zipping around places and sightseeing on your two scooter.
 I find it more convenient, and it’s such a liberating feeling.

-Anyhow, 40 minutes later, we reached Procida!
-It was so cool seeing the bustling vehicles exiting the ferry.
+And 40 minutes later, we reached Procida!
+It was so cool seeing the bustling of vehicles exiting the ferry.

 You could take the autobus to get around the island, but as there were 7 of us, it makes more sense to take a taxi.

-We wanted to head to Ponte Vivara beach, and to get there, we had to pass through a small and windy road.
+We planned to go to the Ponte Vivara beach, and to get there, we had to pass through a small and windy road.
 I am always amazed at how Napolitan people drive.
 Take a look at how close our driver is driving near the wall!
-What mad skills!

-At length, we entered a restaurant where they also rented out umbrellas and deck chairs (I never understood how these vendors took over every space of beach … it seems impossible to find free beaches in Italy nowadays)
+At length, we entered a restaurant where they also rented out umbrellas and deck chairs and we starting to lounge.

 As we were surrounded by volcanoes, the sand is black here, filled with iron and other minerals.
-It was so hot there, by the way.
+It was always extremely hot there as it was August.
 I was yelping each time I had to walk around barefooted.

-The sea on the other hand is really cooling and quite clear.
-Unfortunately, I didn’t take any picture while I was swimming, as my camera isn’t those waterproof type.
-But believe me, the deeper I went, the clearer the water – I could see my feet even when I was half way summerged in the sea.
+The sea on the other hand was really cooling and quite clear.
+I didn’t take any picture while I was swimming, as my camera isn’t those waterproof type.
+But believe me, the deeper I went, the clearer the water – I could see my feet even when I was half way submerged in the sea.

 When I got tired of swimming, I headed back to the deck chairs.
-There are loads of eyecandy to be seen and I made a game of trying to spot out men in speedo … HAHAHA!
+There were loads of eye-candy to be seen and I made a game of trying to spot out men in speedos 😉

-I also randomly add this picture as it sort of reminds me of a set from a music video.
+The picture below sort of reminds me of a set from a music video.